I attended a leadership summit that a friend invited me to.

-Write down 6 items that you’d like to do; projects, goals, whatever.
+Write down 6 items you’d like to do; projects, goals, whatever.

 Are you going to get them all done?

-Even if you accomplished 2 out of 6 or can develop a long term habit, it’s there, it’s done.
+Even if you accomplished 2 out of 6 or can develop a long-term habit, it’s done.

 You can move on to the next and build on your exponential growth.

-We often overestimate what we can get accomplished in a year but we grossly underestimate what we can get done in a 5 year period.
+We often overestimate what we can accomplish in a year but grossly underestimate what we can get done in a 5 year period.